overovermind/ruby-style-guide/README.md

       end
     ```

-* Use empty lines between method definitions and also to break up a method into logical
+* Use empty lines between lines of code to break up a method into logical
   paragraphs internally.

     ```Ruby